ceptfh/ceptfh.github.io/_posts/2025-07-28-Mission-Statement.md

 ---
 layout: post
-title: Mission Statement
+title: Our Mission
 date: 2025-07-28
 ---
-Putting a working (earning) AI in the digital hands of every living person on the planet.
+Put a working (earning) AI in the digital hands of every living person on the planet.